ksu-cs-textbooks/cis400/content/D-milestones/04-milestone-2.md

 ## Enum Classes

 All enums should reside in the `FriedPiper.Data.Enums` namespace and be placed in an _Enums_ folder within the Data project in your solution.
+Each should be placed in a file named according to the enum, i.e. `PieFilling` should be defined in _PieFilling.cs_.

 The needed enumerations are: